prestontasoff/ESPM_112L_24/Week_5/Week_5_walkthrough.md

 Where `[BABY ID]` is the name of your baby (you'll see it in the name of the file you download from ggkbase) and `[YOUR USERID]` is, as you probably guessed, your username (student1, ... , studentX).

 Once that's downloaded, you're going to need to convert this to a `.cls` file so that the ESOM program can read it in.
 You're going to do this using a script I wrote, like so:

+    `python3 /class_data/convert_scaf2bin.py [SCAFFOLDS 2 BIN FILE]`

+which will create a file called `ggkbase_names.cls` in your current directory.
+Now, move that file to `~/esom_files`.

+Good job.
+Proud of you.

+---

+# Section 3: Binning!!!!

+Okay, now comes the fun part.
+You're going to actually run the ESOM binning program!
+This is the GUI process I was talking about earlier.
+ONE PERSON per group should do the following, in your home directory (`cd ~`):

+- Create a symbolic link to the executable file for the ESOMana program:
+    `ln -s /opt/bin/bio/ESOM/bin/esomana .`

+- Run the program to launch the GUI
+    `./esomana`

+ Congratulations!
+Now let's start loading things.
+Navigate to the top left of your window and select "File -> Load ${html`*`}.wts".